 - b.
 Provision of “key fob” facility for access to Council systems.

 - c.
-Access to network printer as necessary
+Access to network printer as necessary (within the service base)

 - d.
 Mobile phone where necessary.